xlwings/xlwings/docs/udfs.rst

 User Defined Functions (UDFs)
 =============================

-.. note:: This functionality is currently available on Windows only.
+.. note:: This functionality is currently only available on Windows.

 Installation of Excel Add-in (Recommended)
 ------------------------------------------